 Taking on the Big Bath Sleep-Out is a challenge.
 Luckily there are lots of ways you can collect your sponsorship and maximise how much you raise.
-The Julian House fundraising pack gives you tips and ideas to spark your creativity.
-Here are 10 additional tips to help:

 1. Set up your fundraising page.

-Once you have singed up you will receive a link to set up your online fundraising page using Just Giving.
+Once you have signed up you will receive a link to set up your online fundraising page using Just Giving.
 Personalise your page with a photo of yourself and say a bit about why you have chosen to support Julian House.
 You can upload up to ten photos, so why not add a few more to really tell your fundraising story.

 If you’re using a paper sponsorship form (available on request), try to make the first pledge a big one so future sponsors may follow.

 2. Set yourself a target.